-6 Conclusion
+7 Conclusion

-As smartcards become more and more versatile, multiapplications and powerful, the need for database techniques arises.
+As smartcards become more and more versatile, multiapplication, and powerful, the need for database techniques arises.
 However, smartcards have severe hardware limitations which make traditional database technology irrelevant.
 The major problem is scaling down database techniques so they perform well under these limitations.
-In this paper, we addressed this problem and proposed the design of a PicoDBMS, concentrating on the components which require non traditional techniques.
+In this paper, we addressed this problem and proposed the design of a PicoDBMS, concentrating on the components which require non-traditional techniques (storage manager, query manager, and transaction manager).